jebikoh/tge/README.md

 Build the docs with `mkdocs build` or serve it with `mkdocs serve`.

+I started working on a new version written in C: [JTX](https://github.com/jebikoh/jtx)

 ## Sample

 Here is a sample of a spinning taurus.
 Run this via: `python -m tests.a_dir tests/models/taurus.obj`